-Sweet, mild-onion flavored chives are fresh top greens in the onion family of bulb vegetables.
-Its stiff, hollow, tubular leaves appear similar to that of onions, but smaller in diameter, and appear somewhat like grass from a distance.
-They should not be confused to green-onions, which are top greens of young, immature onion plants AND to scallions, which are top-greens of Allium fistulosum (Welsh onion).
-Along with chervil, parsley, and tarragon, chive makes the perfectly "balanced quartet" of classic French fines herbes (fine herbs).
+Sweet, mild-onion flavored chives are fresh, top greens of chive plant in the onion family of bulb vegetables.
+Its stiff, hollow, tubular leaves appear similar to that of onions, but smaller in diameter, and look somewhat like "grass-blades" from a distance.

 Photo courtesy: ryansnyder